IDMNYU/DM1123-VFS-FA14/projects/dm1123_vfs_projects_interface.md

 * Do not use Lorem Ipsum for text.
 Use Real Text.

 #### INTERFACE High-Fidelity Prototypes
-* Post on your class website with an inteface-prototypes category.
+* Post a clickable prototype on your class website with an inteface-prototypes category (or on basecamp.
+If you post on basecamp, link to your basecamp message from wordpress).
+  * Consult the readings and/or VFS <a href="dm1123_vfs_recommended_resources.md">resources</a> page for applications to use for prototypes.

 * Create 3 different versions of your interface as high fidelity prototypes in color

 #### INTERFACE Final